smithhmark/maximum-box/README.md

    - if the currentMax.Side > XDim - px, don't bother checking if there is a square, and just jump forward to the next row.
    - Similarly, if the currentMax.Side > YDim - py, just stop and return currentMax.
  * when sweeping out from P, there is no reason to continue sweeping out in the second dimention once the first off cell is found
+ * could pass the current max down to where we identify candidates, and refuse to evalulate any with side < maxSquare.Side